sophiemachin/fitbitdata/README.md

 The main site uses [ReactJS](https://reactjs.org/), which is loaded into the Django `index.html` template.

+The front end uses [npm](https://www.npmjs.com/) as the package manager.

 ### Graphing

 The graphing tools for the project are from [Plotly](https://plot.ly/)